Q14siX/homeassistant-apps/README.md

 Alternatively, add it manually:

-1. Open the Add-on Store in Home Assistant.
+1. Open the app store in Home Assistant.
 2. Open the menu in the top right corner.
 3. Select **Repositories**.
 4. Add this repository URL: